Seagate/cortx/doc/integrations/label-studioAPI.md

         # payload = {}
         res = requests.post(url, headers=headers)
 ```
-We are using Streamlit as frontend for our integration user interface, below is how NEW project creation looks like for end user:
+We are using Streamlit as frontend for our integration user interface, below is how NEW project creation looks like for end user through REST API, after the projet is created you can see that in Label Studio page project is there with labels.

 <img src="https://github.com/vilaksh01/cortx/blob/main/doc/integrations/label-studioAPI/Images/createProject.gif">